Oknn88/Do-the-multiplication-with-the-sum/README.md

 # Do-the-multiplication-with-the-sum
-This is my school project.
-I made this project in Turkish.
+This project multiplies by addition.